Acrylic paint dip rock painting is a great way to teach your kids how to transform a simple rock to a piece of art.

 If you do not want to get paint on your hands, feel free to wear gloves.
 But since acrylic paint is pretty easy to clean up, gloves are not entirely necessary.

-As for the dip painting method, simply hold the rocks with the side you want to paint facing down and dip them into the containers until the rock touches the paint.
+Start with the base coat.
+As for the dip painting method, simply hold the rocks with the side you want to paint facing down (flat surfaces are the best part of the rock to paint) and dip them into the containers until the rock touches the paint.
 Rotate the rocks to cover the surface and also to create more variations in patterns.
-If you would like to give the kids rock painting ideas, show them different ways they could turn the rocks to create different effects.
-Or just let them do their own things and develop their own painting methods.
+If you would like to give the kids different options for rock painting ideas, show them different ways they could turn the rocks to create different effects.
+Or just let them do their own thing and develop their own painting methods and make unique designs.

 Step 5: